coredns/coredns/plugin/records/README.md

 For negative responses a SOA record should be included in the response, this will only be done when a SOA record is included in the data.

+The *records* plugin uses a simple algorithm for find the correct record(s) to return.
+This means some more advanced features are currently not available, such as:

-Currently not implemented is DNSSEC.
-If RRSIG records are added they will not be returned in the reply even if the client is capable of handling them.
+* DNSSEC, if RRSIG records are added they will not be returned in the reply even if the client is capable of handling them.
 If you need signed replies use the *dnssec* plugin in conjunction with this one.
+* Wildcards, i.e. `*.example.org`, will not be detected as a wildcard record.

+If you need a more robust implementation you probably want to use the *file* plugin.

 Note the *host* plugin is configured before *records* in `plugin.cfg`, which means that when both are being specified in a server block, the *host* plugin will get preference.